Window Vision Functions

 Parameters:

-• keep_original_colors (bool) – When True, retain source colours for matching pixels; otherwise, update the backbuffer in place.
+• keep_original_colors – When True, retain source colours for matching pixels; otherwise replace the backbuffer with a binary mask.